nicklockwood/iRate/README.md

     @property (nonatomic, assign) NSUInteger appStoreID;

 This should match the iTunes app ID of your application, which you can get from iTunes connect after setting up your app.
-This value is not normally necessary and is generally only required if you have the aforementioned conflict between bundle IDs for your Mac and iOS apps.
+This value is not normally necessary and is generally only required if you have the aforementioned conflict between bundle IDs for your Mac and iOS apps, or in the case of Sandboxed Mac apps, if your app does not have network permission because it won't be able to fetch the appStoreID automatically using iTunes services.

     @property (nonatomic, copy) NSString *appStoreGenre;